Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

    what file and when (date and time).
 The time of download is reported in local time relative to the project member time zone.

--  The SYS\_PRODUCT\_NAME users who used CVS to checkout or update the sources on their local desktop machine or who browsed source code via the CVS Web interface.
+-  The |SYSPRODUCTNAME| users who used CVS to checkout or update the sources on their local desktop machine or who browsed source code via the CVS Web interface.

--  The SYS\_PRODUCT\_NAME users who accessed the source code through the Subversion repository or who browsed source code via the CVS Web interface.
+-  The |SYSPRODUCTNAME| users who accessed the source code through the Subversion repository or who browsed source code via the CVS Web interface.

--  The SYS\_PRODUCT\_NAME users who downloaded documents, except for those documents marked as being accessible to anonymous users in your Document Manager.
+-  The |SYSPRODUCTNAME| users who downloaded documents, except for those documents marked as being accessible to anonymous users in your Document Manager.